 After implantation, the cervix is closed up by a mucus plug.
 The plug will remain in place until you go into labor.
 The body also starts producing parts of the placenta.
 These will be used to nourish the fetus throughout development.

-Implantation bleeding is typically super light spotting, or barely enough blood to cover a pad.
-Meanwhile, you will need to change out your pads regularly if you’re experiencing menstrual flow.
+Bleeding around the time of implantation is typically super light spotting, or barely enough blood to cover a pad.
+On the other hand, you need to change out your pads regularly when experiencing menstrual flow.

 Human chorionic gonadotrophin (hCG) is released as soon as a fertilized egg implants into the uterine lining.
-However, these hormones are not easily detected, meaning you’re not likely to get a positive pregnancy test until the first day following your missed menstrual period, or 12 to 16 days after ovulation (5).
+However, these hormones are not easily detected, meaning you’re not likely to get a positive pregnancy test until the first day following your missed menstrual period, or 12 to 16 days after ovulation.6Understanding your menstrual cycle

 With that said, first-morning urine contains the highest concentration of hCG during early pregnancy.
-So, be sure to take a pregnancy test as soon as you wake up.
+So, be sure to take a pregnancy test as soon as you wake up if you are testing early.
+If you’ve already missed your period, you can take a test at any time of day.

-If you receive a negative result but still have not had your period, wait a few days and take another test.
-Or else, have your doctor perform a blood pregnancy test.
+If you receive a negative result, but still have not had your period, wait a few days and take another test.
+Otherwise, have your doctor perform a blood pregnancy test.
 Blood tests are able to pick up trace amounts of hCG early in pregnancy.

 Sadly, many eggs do not make it to the uterus.
-When an egg grows outside of the uterus, it is called an ectopic pregnancy.
+When an egg grows outside of the uterus, it’s called an ectopic pregnancy.
 In the United States, Ectopic pregnancies occur at a rate of 19.7 cases per 1,000 pregnancies.

-There are several reasons for implantation failure, including uterine abnormalities, hormonal disorders, metabolic disorders, infections, immune issues, and more (6).
+There are several reasons for implantation failure, including uterine abnormalities, hormonal disorders, metabolic disorders, infections, immune issues, and more.7Timeva, T., Shterev, A., & Kyurkchiev, S. (2014).Recurrent implantation failure: the role of the endometrium.
+Journal of reproduction & infertility, 15(4), 173.

 What causes implant bleeding?